 My father was a fan, but not a big fan.
 No one in my family was, but baseball grabbed me when I was only three or four and never let go.
 If it was too dark to play ball when my father got home from work I would have a fit, so he installed floodlights in the backyard.
-Then, no matter how tired he was from working a twelve or fourteen hour day in construction, we could still play ball.
+Then, no matter how tired he was from working a 12 or 14 hour day in construction, we could still play ball.

 Most of my memories of my father are somehow wrapped around a baseball - playing catch, him taking me to games or watching me pitch.
 It was the one way we really connected.
 But in high school I tore my rotator cuff and had to stop playing.
 We didn’t have as much to talk about after that.

 Almost twenty years later my shoulder healed and I joined an adult league, one in Boston and later, another in Worcester County, where I then lived.
 For three or four years I was in both leagues and played forty, fifty games each summer, usually pitching and playing first or third.